Potatopy/loop-revised/README.md

 This is a revised version of the [loop-bot](https://github.com/Potatopy/loop-bot)

+**Quick Note: This may not be maintained as much currently due to me working on another bot**

 bot made by domain#0001 for .gg/loop (at least thats the future vanity)

 ## Features